MatheusRich/matheusrich.github.io/_posts/2021-03-27-on-learning-rust.md

 and a family.
 This should be as fun as playing God of War on my PS4.

-I'll document the process if I find something interesting to share (like differences between Rust and Ruby) in my experience, or how one language influenced how I code on the other.
+I'll document the process if I find something interesting to share (like differences between Rust and Ruby in my experience), or how one language influenced how I code on the other.

 ## Evaluating my results